 We’ve found less is more when creating a special toy basket.

 Put 1 or 2 things in the basket.
 Choose something new to your child, and something that only comes out during nursing.
-After a couple weeks, if it gets old, rotate in something new.
+After a few days, if it gets old, rotate in something new.

-Some ideas for a nursing toy basket are:
+Some ideas for a nursing toy baskets or busy boxes are:

 Just keep a magic eraser around and it’ll be fine!

-We have both brands… The Playmags are stronger than the Magnatiles and hold their structures better.
-This is the exact set we have and all my kids LOVE them!
+We have both brands, and everyone in my house prefers Playmags!
+This is the exact set we have at least 3 of and all my kids LOVE them!

 Even my one year old walks around holding a few tiles, taking them apart, putting them together, sticking them to the fridge, etc.

 Try large wooden beads like this.
 Put 10 beads and 1 pipe cleaner in a small tray/ basket of some sort.
-Show the child how to do 1 or 2 and loop a bead on the end so that they don’t fall off.
+Loop a bead on the end so the child can string beads without worrying about them falling off the end.

 Again, less is more.
 Give the child 15 pipe cleaners and 1 colander.
 A parmesan cheese shaker will work too…